KablammoMan/Deleter/README.md

 # Deleter
-This python code will go through every file on every drive on your computer and delete it.
+This python code will go through every file of every drive of your computer and delete it.